Logistical Consideration - image

 Create a financial tracking system

-Have a system for tracking expenses, receipts, and reimbursements to ensure you stay within budget.
+Set up a system to track expenses, receipts, and reimbursements to ensure you stay within budget.

 Data Collection